LBess/DaylightingScripts/README.md

 ### Images

 ![Office scene in Blender with parallel projection textures on each quad](pictures/blender_obj_model.png "Office scene in Blender with parallel projection textures on each quad")
+Office scene in Blender with parallel projection textures on each quad